-The long list of issues and our engagement approach align with ING's risk assessment framework as well as guidelines from the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB).
+The initial long list of issues and our engagement approach align with the guidelines and standards of the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB).
+We intend to report on these material topics for the next two reporting periods in line with our three-year materiality cycle.